Skip to content

 }

-Inspect a recorded run from the state store.
-Surfaces the per-model SQL hashes, row counts, bytes, and timings captured by RunRecord at execution time — the concrete artefact behind the reproducibility claim.
-Inspection-only today; re-execution with pinned inputs is an Arc 1 follow-up.
+Inspect, audit, or re-execute a recorded run from the state store.
+The default view surfaces the per-model SQL hashes, row counts, bytes, and timings captured by RunRecord at execution time: the concrete artefact behind the reproducibility claim. --check runs a read-only replayability audit, and --execute re-runs the recorded recipes and re-derives each output hash — locally on DuckDB, or against the live warehouse with --warehouse.

 Terminal window